Abutilon (Flowering Maple)

 Part Sun to Light ShadeZone: 6-8a 20" tall Origin: SW Europe, N. Africa

 Open House/Web-Only!
 Thanks to Herman van Beusekom of the Netherlands for sharing this great new acanthus.
-This is the only selection of A. mollis that has grown well in our hot, humid summers.
+This is the only selection of Acanthus mollis that has grown well in our hot, humid summers.
 The cutleaf, shiny, dark green foliage composes a large specimen clump to 3' in width.
-In June, the tropical-looking clump is topped with 3' tall spikes of pure white flowers (compared with the normal purple hood over each flower).
+In June, the tropical-looking deer-resistant clump is topped with 3' tall spikes of pure white flowers (compared with the normal purple hood over each flower).
 For excitement value, everyone should have a few white hoods in their garden.
 Pot size: 24 fl. oz (709.77 ml) #04732

 $16.00